Krigo-Liu/coop_notes/README.md

 This is a cooperate repository for computer science notes in markdown file.

 ## 2024.7.16
-Code cells are added.
+Code cells are added for conda command.
-New commands for Git.